tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-ucd/overview.md

 ### Overview

-The UrbanCode Deploy plugin for urbancode velocity synchronizes applications, processes, components, versions, snapshots, teams, environments, and more from UrbanCode Deploy.
-A Deploy application can be configured as an application in an urbancode velocity pipeline and the UrbanCode Deploy processes can be configured in the urbancode velocity pipeline.
-The urbancode velocity Pipeline can then display the latest version of the application deployed to different environments.
+The UrbanCode Deploy plugin for UrbanCode Velocity synchronizes applications, processes, components, versions, snapshots, teams, environments, and more from UrbanCode Deploy.
+A Deploy application can be configured as an application in an UrbanCode Velocity pipeline and the UrbanCode Deploy processes can be configured in the UrbanCode Velocity pipeline.
+The UrbanCode Velocity Pipeline can then display the latest version of the application deployed to different environments.

 Compatibility
 -------------

-The UrbanCode Deploy plug-in requires urbancode velocity version 2.3 or later.
+The UrbanCode Deploy plug-in requires UrbanCode Velocity version 2.3 or later.

 Versions
 --------